AdobeDocs/experience-manager-xml-documentation-learn.en/help/tutorials/content-architecture/create-global-keys.md

 ```

-Here we have defined two definitions, as shown above, provided a keyref as “AEM” for the “Adobe Experience Manager” text.
+Here you have defined two definitions, as shown above, provided a [!UICONTROL keyref] as _AEM_ for the _Adobe Experience Manager_ text.

-**Step 2**

-Now add this map to your publication map.
+## Step 2: Add this map to your publication map

 ```